elijah415hz/05-day-planner/README.md

 # 05-Day-Planner
 ![Day Planner Thumbnail](assets/screenshotPlanner.png)

-The day-planner is a simple web based planner that allows you to enter events by hour for any hour from 9 to 5.
+day-planner is a simple web based planner that allows you to enter events by hour for any hour from 9 to 5.
 It is meant to be used for work-day scheduling and uses local storage to store the user entries persistantly.

 In addition to offering multi-day support, it uses dynamic styling to easily highlight the current hour.
 This styling will update even without a browser refresh through use of a setInterval function.